aurielfournier/CV/new_CV.md

 ## Honors

-2012 **Distinguished Doctoral Fellowship** - University of Arkansas
+2012 - Present **Distinguished Doctoral Fellowship** - University of Arkansas
 2011 **Outstanding Senior in Wildlife Ecology and Management** - Michigan Tech
 2010 **Member of the Year** - The Wildlife Society Michigan Tech Student Chapter
 2009 **Woman of Promise** - School of Forest Resources and Envi.
 Sci. - Michigan Tech